10Hr/Quote-Process-Granularity-Explorer-Application/README.md

 ## 🚀 Usage

+1. Download zip file
+2. Extract to folder
+3. Open **/ZSExplorer** and open **ZSExplorer.exe**
-1. Run the application.
+4. Run the application.
-2. Click **"Load Arrow File"** to select a `.arrow` option quote dataset.
+5. Click **"Load Arrow File"** to select a `.arrow` option quote dataset.
-3. Use **Contract Search** to filter quotes by symbol and strike.
+6. Use **Contract Search** to filter quotes by symbol and strike.
-4. Click **"Run KS Test"** to analyze log returns.
+7. Click **"Run KS Test"** to analyze log returns.
-5. Move slider or enter a value in text field to the right to change time window.
+8. Move slider or enter a value in text field to the right to change time window.
-6. View ECDF plot + summary, and optionally **export results** as image or markdown.
+9. View ECDF plot + summary, and optionally **export results** as image or markdown.

 ---